geoJoost/personal-website/content/authors/admin/_index.md

 highlight_name: false
 ---

 I am currently enrolled as a student at the HZ University of Applied Sciences, pursuing an undergraduate degree.
 I am majoring in Water Management (specialization: Aquatic Ecotechnology) and obtained my minor in Geo-Information from Wageningen University & Research.
-I am interested in the field of Earth Observation and am seeking exciting opportunities related to the same.
+I am interested in the field of Earth Observation and am seeking exciting internship opportunities related to the same.

-My personal interest is to combine both fields to develop and implement new technologies such as remotely sensed water quality parameters or (near) real-time flood monitoring.
+My personal interest is to blend both fields and develop new solutions related to remotely sensed water quality or real-time flood monitoring.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.